iankorf/blast-primer/README.md

 time blastall -p blastp -d E.coli.faa -i mini.faa > foo
 ```

+Given how long it took for `water` to align 1000 sequences to each other, you
+might think it will take `blastp` a long time to align 494 Y.pestis proteins to
-This should take under 10 seconds (depending on your hardware).
-You will
+4298 E.coli proteins.
+It does't.
+This should take under 10 seconds (depending
-see a few warnings about Selenocysteine that you can ignore.
-Examine the
+on your hardware).
+You will see a few warnings about Selenocysteine that you
-output file with `less foo`.
-By default, BLAST reports alignment with
+can ignore.
+Examine the output file with `less foo`.
+By default, BLAST reports
-high E-values, which represent random similarities.
-In the future, we
+alignment with high E-values, which represent random similarities.
+In the
-will set `-e 1e-5` to remove the really poor alignments.
+future, we will set `-e 1e-5` to remove the really poor alignments.

 By default `blastall` uses only 1 cpu.
 You can speed up the search by
 giving it more CPUs with the `-a` parameter.
 Here are the results I got